-NSCLC is the most common type of lung cancer.
+NSCLC is the most common type of lung cancer, accounting for 80% to 85% of all lung cancer diagnoses.
 Statistics for lung cancer include both small cell and NSCLC.
-This year, an estimated 224,390 adults (117,920 men and 106,470 women) in the United States will be diagnosed with lung cancer.
+This year, an estimated 222,500 adults (116,990 men and 105,510 women) in the United States will be diagnosed with lung cancer.
 Black men are about 20% more likely to get lung cancer than white men, and black women are 10% less likely to get cancer when compared with white women.

-Lung cancer is the second most common cancer and the leading cause of cancer death for men and women.
-It is estimated that 158,080 (85,920 men and 72,160 women) deaths from this disease will occur this year.
+Lung cancer is the second most common cancer and the leading cause of cancer death for men and women It is estimated that 155,870 (84,590 men and 71,280 women) deaths from this disease will occur this year.

-Lung cancer makes up 14% of all cancer diagnoses and accounts for 1 in 4 cancer deaths.
-Due to a decrease in smoking, death rates have declined by 38% since 1990 in men and 12% in women since 2002.
-From 2008 to 2012, the death rates for men with the disease dropped by 3% each year.
-The death rates for women declined 2% per year.
+Lung cancer makes up 14% of all new cancer diagnoses and accounts for 1 in 4 cancer deaths.
+Due to a decrease in smoking, death rates have declined by 43% since 1990 in men and 17% in women since 2002.

-The 1-year survival rate tells you what percent of people live at least 1 year after the cancer is found.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
-The 1-year survival rate for all people with lung cancer is 44%.
-The 5-year survival rate is 17%.
-The 5-year survival rate for NSCLC specifically is 21%.
+The 5-year survival rate for all people with lung cancer is 18%.
+The 5-year survival rate for men is 15%; for women, it’s 21%.

 For people with stage IA and IB NSCLC, the 5-year survival rate is about 49% and 45% respectively.
 It is 30% for stage IIA cancer, and 31% for stage IIB cancer.
 For stage IIIA NSCLC, the 5-year survival rate is about 14%, and about 5% for stage IIIB.
 When NSCLC has spread outside of the lungs, it can be difficult to treat.
 The 5-year survival rate for stage IV NSCLC is around 1%.